Fall-To-Spring (Transitioning to Spring)

 Students who are returning from away-abroad have priority for any completely-open rooms at the end of the Fall semester.
-Residents should not assume they can "claim" any room or openings on campus other than their own room reservation.
+Fall residents should not assume they can "claim" any room or openings on campus other than their own same room reservation.

 Students who are away-abroad during the Fall semester may see Spring Housing>Away-Abroad Students (Returning for Spring) for more information about how to request housing for the Spring semester.